Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 in Cloud mode, you must start the Acceptance Devices app server.
 For more

-Getting Started with the Acceptance Devices App Server
+Starting the Acceptance Devices App Server

-In order to process payments on your Android device using the Acceptance Devices app and your
+To process payments on your Android device using the Acceptance Devices app and your

 point-of-sale (POS) system, you must start the Acceptance Devices app server on the Android